With spring comes the promise of renewal and rejuvenation. And there are few better ways to rejuvenate your home than with a spring cleaning.

 Quick Cleans for Each Room of Your House

 - Clean window glass, trim, and hardware.

 - Dust corners, ceiling fans, light fixtures, blinds, furniture, shelves and decor.

 - Sweep and mop hardwood and tile floors.

-- Clean door panels, hardware, and glass, as well as screens.
+- Clean door panels, hardware, and glass — don't forget the screens.

 - Disinfect doorknobs, cabinet hardware, light switches, and other high-use handles.